oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 Deploying and managing microservices on the public cloud comes with its own set of challenges.
 Each cloud service has unique complexities, and Azure AKS comes with its own recommended architecture best practices, which require significant time and effort for the setup and management.
 This is where infrastructure as code (IaC) tools like Terraform become valuable.

-In this post, you will learn the basics of automating the provisioning of a managed Kubernetes cluster on Azure, using a hub-network topology, for deploying a Spring Boot microservices architecture generated with JHipster framework.
+In this post, you will learn the basics of automating the provisioning of a managed Kubernetes cluster on Azure, using a hub-network topology, for deploying a Spring Boot microservices architecture generated with the JHipster framework.

-{% img blog/jhipster-terraform-azure/jhipster-terraform-azure.png alt:"JHipster, Terraform and Azure logos" width:"900" %}{: .center-image }
+{% img blog/jhipster-terraform-azure/jhipster-terraform-azure.png alt:"JHipster, Terraform, and Azure logos" width:"900" %}{: .center-image }

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 21](https://jdk.java.net/java-se-ri/21)